-3.7 ASSUMPTIONS OF STUDY:
+3.7 Assumptions of the study:

 The study was based on the following assumptions;

 - 1. That the learners who are not disciplined perform poorly in examinations - 2.
 That the learners who are disciplined perform well in examinations - 3.
 That the researcher was handling common variables viz discipline and academic performance.